wellenina/etch-a-sketch/README.md

 * **Bucket tool**: fill an area of adjacent pixels of the same color with the selected color
 * **Eraser**: erase the painted pixels, restoring the background color
 * **Rotate left and right**: rotate the whole canvas by 90° counterclockwise or clockwise
-* **Flip horizontally and vertically**: mirror the whole canvas across the horizontal or vertical axis
+* **Flip vertical and horizontal**: mirror the whole canvas across the horizontal or vertical axis
 * **Invert colors**: turn the painted pixels to their opposite colors (does not affect the background)
 * **Clear**: clear the whole canvas, after asking for confirmation if the user has started drawing